Shirur Kasar

 Shirur Kasar is a tehsil in the Beed subdivision of the Beed district, in the Indian state of Maharashtra.
 The town is situated on the southern bank of the river Sindafana, a tributary of the Godavari River.
 Shirur Kasar obtained Tehsil status in 1999.
-Prior to that it was part of the tehsil Patoda, which is also a subdivision of the Beed district.
-Weekly Rashtra Nirman is one of the popular newspapers.
+Before this, it was a part of the Patoda tehsil, which is also in the Beed district.
+The town has grown steadily since gaining administrative importance.